pcarleton/pcarleton-dataviz/docs/moon-phases-part-3.md

 }))
 ```

-It's clear that the first 2 terms dominate at least for Full moon and New moon.
-It's also interesting to note that for term 1,  the corrections move similarly for all phases (the golden line), but for term 0, the adjustments per phase are very different depending on the anomaly.
-This is more clear if you scroll back up to see the individual corrections for a selected lunation.
+It's clear that the first 2 terms dominate.
+It's also interesting to note that for term 1,  the corrections move similarly for all phases (the golden line), but for term 0, the adjustments per phase are very differently (the blue line).
+This is more clear if you scroll back up to see the individual corrections for a selected lunation and see all gold bars moving up and down together, but blue bars being positive or negative depending on the phase.

 ### Dominating Terms